Mrna Is Made In The Cytoplasm Nucleus

 mRNA Degradation: Controlling Protein Production

 The lifespan of an mRNA molecule in the cytoplasm is carefully regulated.
-Cells can control the amount of protein produced from a particular mRNA molecule by controlling its rate of degradation.
+In real terms, cells can control the amount of protein produced from a particular mRNA molecule by controlling its rate of degradation.
 Several factors influence mRNA stability, including the length of the poly(A) tail, the presence of specific sequences in the mRNA molecule, and the activity of RNA-degrading enzymes.

 When an mRNA molecule is no longer needed, it is degraded by cellular machinery.
 This process ensures that protein production is tightly controlled and that resources are not wasted on producing unnecessary proteins.